-The Heritage HealthCare Center’s main objective is to reduce the spread of HIV/AIDS in LGBTQ communities of color through information sharing and creating and holding a safe space for informative conversations to happen that can reduce stigma.
+The Heritage HealthCare Center is committed to reducing the spread of HIV/AIDS in LGBTQ communities through information sharing and creating and holding a safe space for informative conversations to happen that can reduce stigma.
 Why is there a stigma surrounding HIV and AIDS?
 Whenever HIV and AIDS has won, stigma, shame, distrust, discrimination and apathy was on its side.
 Every time HIV and AIDS has been defeated, it has been because of trust, openness, dialogue between individuals and communities, family support, human solidarity, and the human perseverance to find new paths and solutions.

 New York City leads the nation in the number of new HIV cases, and statistics show that more than 20 percent do not know they are infected.
 In New York City, 77 percent of new HIV diagnoses and AIDS-related deaths were among African Americans and Hispanics in 2016, up from 69 percent in 2015.

 Nationally, people age 50 and older account for more than half of the estimated 1.1 million people living with HIV infection.
 It is estimated that, by 2020, more than 60% of all people living with HIV in the U.S. will be age 50 and older.

 Nationally, in 2015, about one in five new HIV infections were among youth, ages 13 to 24.
 Young people aged 13–24 accounted for 22% of all new HIV infections in 2015.
 More than 80% of all adolescent infections are among males in the U.S.

 Heritage HealthCare Center’s team consists of highly skilled physicians, nurses, medical assistants, psychiatrist, social workers, patient navigators, outreach workers, care coordinators, and administrative staff who walk in step together to create individualized care plans for people living with HIV and AIDS, who have a wide variety of HealthCare needs.